A Parent's Guide to School Safety Toolkit

 Safe Firearm Storage

-School districts and open-enrollment charter schools must be provided information and resources on the safe storage of firearms to distribute to the parents or guardians of each student.
+School districts and open-enrollment charter schools must provide information and resources on safe firearm storage at least three times each school year to district parents or guardians.

 School District Access